sanmusen214/BAAH/README_dev.md

 By using `match(urlpath)`, we try to match this pattern in the screenshot `./screenshot.png`.

+Attention, `match()`(implemented from cv2.matchTemplate()) really returns nearly no difference when two patterns just change the gray level.

 So that is how we can get to know where we are.

 ## Task